 XARELTO® for People With PAD

-XARELTO®, when taken with low-dose aspirin, helps reduce the risk of a sudden decrease in blood flow to the legs, major amputation, serious heart problems, or stroke in people with PAD, including people who have recently had a vascular intervention (a procedure to improve blood flow to the legs).
+XARELTO® , in combination with low-dose aspirin, may help reduce the risk of a sudden decrease in blood flow to the legs, major amputation, serious heart problems, and stroke in adults with PAD.

 a major blood-clotting

 event post vascular intervention.